As Easter was last weekend and the Easter Bunny loves his carrots, I thought this was the perfect time to post a carrot cake recipe.

 - Pour into the lined baking dish and bake for 50 minutes until a toothpick placed in the center comes out clean

-- splash of vanilla extract
+- 1 tsp vanilla extract

 - Blend the cashews, vanilla extract, honey and lemon juice in a food processor until completely smooth.